5G spectrum auction extends to 3rd day; receives bids worth Rs 1.49 lakh cr on Day 2 | Technology

 India's first 5G auction on Wednesday received bids worth Rs 1.49 lakh crore on day two, as aggressive bidding across bands by players like Reliance Jio and Bharti Airtel pushed the sale over to the third day.

-As many as five rounds of bidding were conducted for the 5G spectrum, capable of offering lag-free connectivity and ultra-high-speed internet.
+As many as five rounds of bidding were conducted on Wednesday for the 5G spectrum, capable of offering lag-free connectivity and ultra-high-speed internet.

 Telecom Minister Ashwini Vaishnaw said that ''good competition'' was seen in almost all bands on offer.